 Ida Kathrine Hammeleff Jørgensen

-Ida started her PhD in January 2017.
-Her PhD project aims at proposing a model for the analysis of games representation.
-Ida takes part of the research project Making Sense of Games that have recieved an ERC-advanced grant.
+Ida obtained her PhD in June 2020.
+In her PhD project Ida studied representation in games and proposed a model for considering games as models.
+Ida is currently a postdoc on the research project Making Sense of Games that have received an ERC-advanced grant.
 Ida holds a BA in Russian studies and comparative literature from the University of Aarhus and a master’s degree in digital design and communication from ITU.
 Prior to her PhD studies Ida has worked as a research associate at Hong Kong Polytechnic University where she took part in a research project about non-human animal play with digital technology.
 Later Ida worked as a research assistant at ITU where she among other things taught a course on computer game culture.

 Ida’s current research interests revolves around how games represent and become meaningful to players; adaptations and game versions; games as media.
 Other research interests revolve around understanding play in non-human animals.